 NOTE: The inverter is not intended for steady use while "dry camping".
 Batteries will deplete quickly with use of the inverter.
 The inverter is intended for limited, short term power usage when not connected to shoreline or generator power.
 The inverter can also be used while driving the motorhome because the engine alternator will charge the batteries while driving.

-The inverter/charger unit is accessible through a mid-passenger side compartment door.
+The inverter/charger unit is located in the utility compartment or mid-passenger side compartment, depending on model.